Amos47/2400/Chapter3/Ch03_Basics.md

 The Scrum uses various tools (called *Scrum Artifacts* by practitioners).

-### Scrum Artifacts
+####Scrum Artifacts

-Artifacts (defined as: ”*any object made by human beings, especially with a view to subsequent use* (dictionary.com)) include the aforementioned Product Backlog, about which the authors write: “The product backlog is the cumulative list of desired deliverables for the product.
+Artifacts (defined as: ”*any object made by human beings, especially with a view to subsequent use*" (dictionary.com)) include the aforementioned Product Backlog, about which the authors write:

+>“The product backlog is the cumulative list of desired deliverables for the product.
 This includes features, bug fixes, documentation changes, and anything else that might be meaningful and valuable to produce.
 Generically, they are all referred to as “backlog items.”
 While backlog item is technically correct, many scrum teams prefer the term “user story,” as it reminds us that we build products to satisfy our users’ needs.”

 The Scrum Master sorts the backlog in order of descending priority.
 The stuff at the top of the list gets done first.